July 23rd, 2022

 Are you moving to Florida?
 Everyone seems to be relocating to the sunshine state.
 Here is why people love living in Florida!

 Florida is the third most populated state in the United States with a population of 21 million people.
 Bordered by the Gulf of Mexico and the Atlantic Ocean, the state of Florida is located in the southeastern United States.
 Relying on tourism, transportation, and agriculture, the state has the fourth-largest economy in the country.
-Known for its gorgeous beaches, warm weather, and a popular destination for retirees, there are many reasons to love living in Florida.
+Known for its gorgeous beaches, warm weather, and popular destination for retirees, there are many reasons to love living in Florida.

 With that being said, let’s dive in!